 This determines the coordinates in pixels of the position for the current stimulus, accounting for pos and units.
-This property should automatically update if pos is changed setAutoLog (value=True, log=None)
+This property should automatically update if pos is changed

 Sets autoDraw.
 Usually you can use 'stim.attribute = value' syntax instead, but use this method to suppress the log message.